ibmsoe/bigtop_cluster/README.md

 2. Map the nodes

-  Edit `/etc/hosts`, specify the IP address of each system followed by their host names.
+  Edit the `/etc/hosts` file to specify the IP address of each system followed by their host names.
 For example:

       $ sudo vi /etc/hosts
       192.168.1.1 hadoop-master